brunocerq/custom-spotify-tile-sharptools/README.md

 Check images here: https://community.sharptools.io/t/spotify-custom-tile/6594/61

 To use in sharptools, follow the instructions to import the original script here: https://community.sharptools.io/t/spotify-custom-tile/6594/1
-Then when you have the code inside sharptools developer console just update the code for the one in this repository.
+Then when you have the code inside sharptools developer console just update the code for the one in this repository (spotify-tile.js).